 Results from EXPECT clinical trial: Pregnancy outcomes and the health of the fetus and newborn with Tresiba® resulted in no significant drug-associated differences vs insulin detemir in an open-label controlled clinical trial in type 1 diabetes1

-Tresiba® has ~87.5% national formulary coverage (commercial and Medicare Part D combined) and is covered nationwide on the majority of Medicare Part D plans.3,c-e
+Tresiba® has ~89.2% national formulary coverage (commercial and Medicare Part D combined) and is covered nationwide on the majority of Medicare Part D plans.2,b-d

-cFormulary status subject to change.
-This information should not be used to make efficacy or safety comparisons between or among mentioned products. dFormulary data are provided by Managed Markets Insight & Technology, LLC (MMIT) and are current as of February 2022. eMedicare Part D data are on file with Novo Nordisk and are current as of February 2022.
+bFormulary status subject to change.
+This information should not be used to make efficacy or safety comparisons between or among mentioned products. cFormulary data are provided by Managed Markets Insight & Technology, LLC (MMIT) and are current as of September 2022. dMedicare Part D data are on file with Novo Nordisk and are current as of September 2022.

 The cost your patients will pay can depend on formulary coverage, deductibles, co-pay amounts, or coinsurance.
 Options for your patients to access Tresiba® at a low cost are explained more in this short video.